ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 NAT is disabled for DNS registration to enhance security by isolating the DC from the external network.
 This prevents potential threats like DNS spoofing, caching poisoning, or other man-in-the-middle attacks.

-This setup ensures that only authorized and trusted machines can join the domain and query DNS, significantly reducing the risk of unauthorized access.
+This setup ensures that only authorised and trusted machines can join the domain and query DNS, significantly reducing the risk of unauthorised access.

 9.3 OU and Delegation Design Intent